Update on June 29, 2016

-Q) If I reduce or cancel my optional life insurance, may I reinstate it later?
+Q) I am a state employee or retiree, if I reduce or cancel my optional life insurance, may I reinstate it later?

 A) Yes, but only if you provide medical evidence of insurability acceptable to the insurance carrier.
 Retirees may only apply to reinstate coverage up to the amount they had at retirement.

-Q) What will optional life insurance cost after I retire?
+Q) I am a state employee, what will optional life insurance cost after I retire?

 A) Optional life insurance rates increase when you retire and as you age.
+Talk with a financial advisor about other programs that might be more beneficial at retirement.
+If you make no change to your Optional Life coverage at retirement, you will be responsible for the retiree's Optional Life premium, which can be substantial.
 Refer to the rate section for current basic and optional life insurance rates.
 Note: if you are a RMT, you are only eligible for basic life insurance.

 A) You may apply for non-smoker optional life insurance status during annual enrollment.
 The change will become effective the following July 1.
-Active employees should return their application to their GIC Coordinator and retirees should send a letter or a completed GIC Insurance Enrollment and Change Form (Form-1) to the GIC.
+Active state employees should return their application to their GIC Coordinator and state retirees should send a completed Benefit Statement Change form to the GIC.